 - You will still need to make a nice roux on the stove top using that same pan.
 You will also need to add the liquid to that pan to create the gravy.

 - Once all of that has been done, you can add the seared chuck roast along with all of the gravy to your slow cooker.

 - Cook on low for at least 8 hours (preferred), or if you're pressed for time you can cook on high for 4 hours.
 Be sure the meat is super tender and easy to shred before you finish cooking.

-How to make pot roast in the pressure cooker (Instant Pot method):
+How to make it in the pressure cooker (Instant Pot method):